2021 Brazilian military crisis: Context

-Starting in 2020, as the COVID-19 pandemic advances, Bolsonaro has adopted a denialist and "chaotic" stance, being one of the few world leaders to minimize the consequences of the disease.
-He is against the isolation measures adopted by the governors in the states, arguing that they were harmful to the economy, and appealed to the Supreme Federal Court to overturn them, but the court rejected his claims more than once, in 2020 and 2021, because of the concurrent competence between municipalities, states, and the Union to define policies related to public health provided by the Federal Constitution.
+Starting in 2020, as the COVID-19 pandemic advanced, Bolsonaro adopted a denialist and "chaotic" stance, and was one of the few world leaders to minimize the consequences of the disease.
+He was against isolation measures adopted by the governors of the states, arguing that they were harmful to the economy, and appealed to the Supreme Federal Court to overturn them, but the court rejected his claims more than once, in 2020 and 2021, because of the concurrent competence between municipalities, states, and the Union to define policies related to public health provided by the Federal Constitution.

 In the face of the STF's decisions, Bolsonaro falsely claimed that he could not take any action against the pandemic.
-In August 2020, Piauí magazine reported that in May of that year, during one of the worst crises between the Executive and the Judiciary, Bolsonaro wanted to send troops to the STF because he believed the justices were overstepping the line in their decisions and diminishing his authority; the justices would be replaced.
+In August 2020, Piauí magazine reported that in May of that year, during one of the worst crises between the Executive and the Judiciary, Bolsonaro wanted to send troops to the STF because he believed the justices were overstepping the line in their decisions and diminishing his authority; the justices would purportedly be replaced.
 The president eventually gave up on the idea after General Augusto Heleno published a note critical of the STF.

 Under the Bolsonaro administration, the budget of the Armed Forces registered a historic high.
-In the 2019 pension reform, Bolsonaro acted to maintain bennies for the military, such as readjustment and the right to retire with the last salary.
-In return, the president hoped to garner greater support and expressions of loyalty from the military, who were to be directly involved in government policies.
+In the 2019 pension reform, Bolsonaro acted to maintain benefits for the military, such as readjustment and the right to retire with the last salary.
+In return, the president hoped to garner greater support and loyalty from the military, who were to be directly involved in government policies.
 In 2021, Bolsonaro started demanding that Army Commander Edson Pujol have a similar posture to former commander Eduardo Villas Bôas, who criticized the president's political opponents on social networks, such as former president Luiz Inácio Lula da Silva.
 Bolsonaro tried to fire Pujol, but Defense Minister Fernando Azevedo e Silva refused to do so.